 This is why ‘MiG Alley’ was one of the deadliest places on Earth

-With the Korean War eclipsed for years by the tumult and resulting political bloodletting of the Vietnam War, most historians dubbed the conflict there "The Forgotten War."
-Much of the aerial combat in that war was focused on what was c…
+With the Korean War eclipsed for years by the tumult and resulting political bloodletting of the Vietnam War, most historians dubbed the conflict there “The Forgotten War.”
+But the war wasn’t forgotten by the guys who were fighting it, and in an era of jet technology, the fighting in the skies above North Korea was just as intense as what was happening on the ground.

 Much of the aerial combat in that war was focused on what was called “MiG Alley,” where Soviet-built (and in some cases, flown) Mikoyan-Gurevich MiG-15 “Fagot” fighters took on North American F-86 Sabres.